john-science/john-science.github.io/_posts/2014-09-17-backpacking-gear-guide.md

 ## Trekking Poles

-> Wrist straps are you friend.
+> Wrist straps are your friend.

 Hiking poles are only necessary because you're carrying so much weight.
 They help you go up and down steep terrain carrying a heavy load.
 And they spread your weight over 4 points on the ground, which reduces the chance you'll roll an ankle.